Mitsunee/mitsu-blog/data/posts/hello-world.md

 # Hello, World!

 Hello, World and welcome to my new blog.
-I'm a gacha gamer, web developer, music enthusiast and Linux user (currently Fedora 36) from Germany :flag_de:
+I'm a gacha gamer, web developer, music enthusiast and Linux user (currently Fedora 36) from Germany 🇩🇪

 ## About Me